 By Amy Grant

-Liquid fish fertilizer is a boon to the home garden but can you compost fish scraps and waste to create your own nutrient rich fish compost?
-The answer to “can you compost fish” is a resounding, “Yes, indeed!”
+Liquid fish fertilizer is a boon to the home garden, but can you compost fish scraps and waste to create your own nutrient rich fish compost?
+The answer is a resounding, “Yes, indeed!”
 The process of composting fish is really no different than bread or beer making, relying on much the same microorganisms to turn simple ingredients into a spectacular end result.
 Let’s learn more about how to compost fish scraps.

 About Fish Compost